drcids/estate-intel-api/README.md

 - Serve the project.

 Please note that:
-- Tests are uses the sqlite connection
+- Tests uses the sqlite connection